Advanced Degree Application Process

 - Submit final chapters to your adviser(s) for review;

 - Confirm your principal readers and examiners and that your committee meets Graduate School and departmental requirements;

 - Confirm FPO date and location.
-Note: If you are serving as an AI in the semester that you are defending the dissertation, consult with your department about the FPO date to ensure that you may remain enrolled and eligible to serve as an AI through the end of the term.
+Note: If you are serving as an Assistant-in-Instruction (AI) in the semester that you are defending the dissertation, consult with your department about the FPO date to ensure that you may remain enrolled and eligible to serve as an AI through the end of the term.
 Enrollment continues only through the end of the month in which a student's FPO is held.
 Any exceptions must be discussed with Academic Affairs in the Graduate School.

-- Incorporate suggested edits into dissertation.
+- Incorporate suggested edits into your dissertation.

-- Complete advanced degree application through TigerHub.
+- Complete the advanced degree application through TigerHub.

 For an application to be considered complete, the following materials (as PDFs) must be included:

 Materials Submitted by the Student Approximately Four Weeks Before FPO

 - A copy of the title page, correctly formatted (sample title page);